-Beaujolais Nouveau, what's the Fuss all about?
+Beaujolais Nouveau Wine: What's the Fuss all About?

-Originally posted on & updated on 2nd February, 2024
+Originally posted on & updated on 30th October, 2024

 Every year, people all over the world look forward to the experience and wait impatiently for the new cuvée to land on the shelves as soon as possible after the third Thursday of November.
 Beaujolais Nouveau wine is made, bottled and released within just a few weeks of the grapes being picked from the vine.
 Beaujolais is a small wine-growing area in the Rhone Alps region of France, approx thirty minutes drive from Lyon.
 The Gammay grape responsible for almost all Beaujolais wines (however, a little white Beaujolais is made too, from Chardonnay).